 To lawfully carry a handgun in New Jersey, you must apply for a permit to carry a handgun, which is also submitted to the local police or state police.
 You must list in your application three references from citizens who have known you for at least three years and who will attest to your mental health and good character.
 In addition, you must also submit documentation proving your familiarity with the safe handling of handguns.
 Finally, you must also describe your “justifiable need” for a handgun.
 You must also submit documentation to authorize a fingerprint check, background check, and mental health records search.
 The police have 60 days to approve or deny your application; if you receive no response, the application is assumed to be approved and you must then present your application to a superior court judge for final approval.

-The Law Office of John B. Brennan Can Help If You Have Been Denied a Gun Permit
+Experienced Attorney at The Law Office of John B. Brennan Can Help If You Have Been Denied a Gun Permit

 New Jersey is considered a “may issue” state, which means that law enforcement and the courts have discretion whether or not to issue a firearm permit even if you otherwise meet the requirements for issuance.
 In New Jersey, citizens can be denied the right to purchase, own, or carry firearms for various reasons, including mental illness, drug or alcohol dependency, prior criminal convictions, a history of domestic violence, or other reasons.
 Given the wide discretion of the authorities to issue firearms permits, many applications are denied on grounds that a permit is “not in the public interest”.